About The Montana Fish & Wildlife Conservation Trust

 Two independent oversight boards, a Joint State-Federal Board and a Citizen’s Advisory Board, are responsible for ensuring the goals of the Trust are met.
 Board meetings are held quarterly, published regionally and on this website; public participation is encouraged.
 Meeting schedule.

-The next meeting of the Joint Federal-State Board will be held on June 5, 2013 and will begin at 9:00 am.
-The 2013 recommended projects will be reviewed.
-Please check the meeting schedule page for meeting locations.
+The next meeting of the Joint Federal-State Board will be held on September 14, 2016.
+Please check the meeting schedule page for meeting location.

 For more information, please call Deb Lane at 406-461-9524.